UPPMAX/programming_formalisms/docs/introductions/sdlc.md

 So how do we identify the needs of our system

-???- Where do you start
+???- "Where do you start?"

         - project brief, if you are given a project breif or write one your self the project breif should state the problem you would like to solve and any related ideas and constraints you have on the project.
 This is done in plain english

 !!!
-Fining the needs!
+"Finding the needs!"

      Is a process of finding the subjects and verbs of the project brief and formalise them as testable statements, once that is done we do our firast iteration of risk analysis on those sets.

-???- Excercise Needs determination
+???- Excercise "Needs determination"

     We now look at the Course project and start setting upp our first development diagrams and design documents for the course project.
     - Hint!
 Start by looking at the example design document...
     - Hint!
 Analyse the project breif and make 5 short statements about the software